JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ## Affordable housing - 35%, 40% or 50%?

-Two features in Southernwood application stand out, though - the first is that the applicant, Glasgow City Council, is reluctant to take advantage of public funding, [available from the Mayor of London](link), which could raise the affordable housing to at least 40%, giving another 30 or so affordable homes.
+Two other features in Southernwood application stand out - the first is that the applicant, Glasgow City Council, is reluctant to take advantage of public funding, [available from the Mayor of London](link), which could raise the affordable housing to at least 40%, giving another 30 or so affordable homes.
 All schemes are expected to consider this, to maximise affordable housing, or this grant funding, under the [Mayor's Housing policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_20170816.pdf).

 The second feature is that the site is owned by a local authority and as public land should deliver[50% affordable](link), under the [draft New London Plan](link), raising the number to about 360.
 Another reason it should be getting 50% affordable housing is that it is in Strategic Industrial Location links.